75 Years of Fair Trade

 “I’m just a woman trying to help other women.”

 Byler had traveled with her husband to Puerto Rico, where she met women in La Plata Valley who were struggling to feed their children.
 Having lived through hard times herself during the Depression, she knew the face of poverty.
-She also knew the importance of dignity and people wanting a way to help themselves.
+She also knew the importance of dignity and the difference between charity and opportunity.

 Byler was moved to do something.
 She saw the pieces of fine embroidery the women of La Plata created, but had no place to sell.
 If she, an American, was so struck by these unique textiles, perhaps other Americans would also appreciate their beauty.
 Byler brought the pieces home and began to sell to friends and neighbors, driving her Chevy II packed with global needlework to women’s sewing circles and parties of interested friends across the country.
 She shared the stories of the makers, describing how each purchase meant that a woman gained economic independence and a chance to give her family a brighter future.

 That was 1946.
 What started with a dozen women in Puerto Rico has grown to 20,000 artisans across the developing world.
-What started in the trunk of Edna Ruth Byler’s car has become a retail network of more than 70 shops nationwide plus an online store.
+What started in the trunk of Edna Ruth Byler’s car has become a retail network of more than seventy shops nationwide plus an E-Commerce site.

-We ensure that makers receive fair prices and have safe working conditions.
+We ensure that makers receive fair wages and have safe working conditions.

 We provide advance payments so artisan groups can operate their businesses, purchase materials and pay individuals without having to go into debt.

-We consult on trend and design, helping artisans adapt their traditional skills to create goods that are relevant and appealing to customers in the United States.
+We consult on trends and design, helping artisans adapt their traditional skills to create goods that are relevant and appealing to customers in the United States.

 We use sustainable, natural or recycled materials and environmentally responsible processes.

-We partner with women and people who are often overlooked so all have a chance to thrive.
+We partner with women and individuals who are often marginalized to offer opportunities to thrive.

-We build long-term buying relationships to support the sustainability of artisan businesses.
+We build long-term buying relationships to support the sustainability of artisan businesses and impact families generationally.

 The family workshop in Nepal that, with the support of fair trade, was able to rebuild and return to work, finding routine and hope following a crippling earthquake.